cabforum/servercert/docs/BR.md

 4. The public accessibility of the data availability, and
 5. The relative difficulty in falsifying or altering the data.

-Databases maintained by the CA, its owner, or its affiliated companies do not qualify as a Reliable Data Source if the primary purpose of the database is to collect information for the purpose of fulfilling the validation requirements under this Section 3.2.
+Databases maintained by the CA, its owner (i.e. the TSP), or its affiliated companies do not qualify as a Reliable Data Source if the primary purpose of the database is to collect information for the purpose of fulfilling the validation requirements under this Section 3.2.

 #### 3.2.2.8.
 CAA Records